 Just 20 minutes south of the Dells you’ll find Devil’s Lake State Park.
 One of the most visited State Parks in Wisconsin.
 Here you’ll find easy hiking trails around the lake and harder hikes up the large bluffs.
 The views on the top of the bluffs though are worth the harder hike.
 In the summer months head to their 2 beaches to play in the sand and lake.
 We also really enjoyed their nature center with small frogs, fish, lizards, and exhibits.

 Devil’s Lake does have facilities for food, showers, BBQs, and restrooms for visitors.
-On the North and Southside of the lake, you will find dining with a beautiful view of the lake.
+On the North Shore and South Shore of the lake, you will find dining with a beautiful view of the lake.
 In the summer months, it gets pretty full so make sure to come earlier in the day.
-Find more information and maps here.

 Rocky Arbor State Park